influxdata/influxdb/docs/tracing.md

 INFLUXDB_IOX_PER_PARTITION_TRACING=1
 ```

-_Some tracing setups may struggle with the size of the generated traces with this setting enabled_
+_Some tracing setups may struggle with the size of the generated traces with this setting enabled._

 ### Step 3: Send a request with trace context